 Lets make sure the SSD is exactly as we want it

-- If you dont already have the Intel Rapid Storage Technology software installed then you will need to download “SetupRST.exe” software from Intel’s website
+- If you don’t already have the Intel Rapid Storage Technology software installed then you will need to download “SetupRST.exe” software from Intel’s website

 - Install and run the software, you will have to reboot after the install.

-- Open Intel Rapid Storage Technology software and go to the acceleration section and make sure you reset the SSD to available.
+- Open the Intel Rapid Storage Manager software and go to the acceleration section and make sure you reset the SSD to available.
 You should see your entire SSD listed in the diagram on the right top with no partitions.
 Note, you might not have to do this, the option will only be there if you had a configuration from before.

 - Once we know the SSD is clean of any Intel partitions we need to re-initialize it.

-- type “list disk”
+- Type “list disk”

-- look at the list of disks one of them will be your SSD (You can tell by looking at the size, for me its 32 GB)
+- Look at the list of disks one of them will be your SSD (You can tell by looking at the size, for me its 32 GB)

 - You will want to select the disk by its disk number that is to the left.

-- type “select disk 1″ (for my case it’s disk 1 for you it could be a different number)
+- Type “select disk 1″ (for my case it’s disk 1 for you it could be a different number)

-- you should get a response that “Disk 1 is now the selected disk”
+- You should get a response that “Disk 1 is now the selected disk”